While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 However, people with the disorder are very concerned, causing it to permeate all areas of their lives, including their professional and personal relationships.

 People with the disorder are generally difficult to understand and have trouble with close relationships.

-Their extreme distrust, as well as resentment and animosity towards other people, can result in repeated arguments and complaints or hostile indifference towards others.
+Their extreme distrust, as well as resentment and hatred towards other people, can result in repeated arguments and complaints of hostile indifference towards others.